Proof-of-Archival-Storage

 - If the number of

-from the beginning, however many extra chunks there are. - Recover the source
+plotted_chunksis less thenNUM_CHUNKS, we need extra chunks to recover the record.
+Insert eachextra_chunkin places ofNoneinplotted_chunksfrom the beginning, however many extra chunks there are. - Recover the source

-from the decoded chunks withrecover(plotted_chunks))
+recordfrom the decoded chunks withrecover(plotted_chunks)).

 Composing the Piece